-Judge overturns decision to permanently suppress serial offender's identity following Herald court action
+Judge's decision to permanently suppress serial offender's identity overturned after Herald challenge

 The offender was released from custody on July 19 with time already served for his 12 months' imprisonment sentence.

-The offender was also convicted of driving while disqualified, drink driving, breaching community work, failing to answer bail, and providing false details at the same time, and the sentence also covered those convictions.
+He was also convicted of driving while disqualified, drink driving, breaching community work, failing to answer bail, and providing false details at the same time, and the sentence also covered those convictions.

-This week the Herald revealed Judge McNaughton has been a member of the Odyssey House board of trustees since September 2013, according to the Charities Services register.
+Judge McNaughton has been a member of the Odyssey House board of trustees since September 2013, according to the Charities Services register.

 Justice Brewer said at the appeal he would consider if Judge McNaughton erred by drawing on his personal experience with the clinic.

-When referencing his "direct experience" with defendants undertaking substance abuse programmes in his decision, Judge McNaughton claimed a resident at the clinic quit his treatment and went on an armed crime spree "as a direct result" of a Weekend Herald story.
+When referencing his "direct experience" with defendants undertaking substance abuse programmes in his decision, Judge McNaughton said a resident at the clinic quit his treatment and went on an armed crime spree "as a direct result" of a Weekend Herald story.

 The front-page article detailed how fraudsters Rose Te Raumahi Hira and Adam Matthew Deed posed as hospital staff and school visitors to steal credit cards from medical staff and teachers, before spending more than $50,000 on jewellery and other items.